Taskeenhaider509/dev-docs-skill-match/dev-docs-skill-match/docs/candidateGuide/searchingForJob.md

 # Searching for Job
 **Applying for Jobs:**
    - Apply for jobs directly through the platform:
-     - **For non-registration users:** Enter required details and submit application.
+     - **For non-registered users:** Enter required details and submit application.

      ![image info](../../static/img/without-log-find-job.gif)